alexpeev9/React-Weather-App/README.md

 8. Select `E2E Testing`, and a browser to test it.
 9. Select one from the two specs for home and details page.
-10. Click on either of them
+10. Click on either of them.

 ![Cypress Tests Image](https://i.imgur.com/5h4eJ9U.png)